matyasselmeci/docker-centos-8-stream/README.md

 # docker-centos-8-stream

-CentOS 8 base docker image
+This is a base image for CentOS 8 Stream since at the time of this writing there was no official one.